 The Golf, as ever, is almost clinically evolutionary in its feel and appearance, yet it is ground-up fresh technology from its MQB platform to the all-new motors in its subtly more angular body.

 There is no getting away from the fact the Golf is a recipe that works and Volkswagen would be bonkers to change it.
 The 29 million they’ve sold since it was launched in 1974 proves this.

-Since then range has been expanded greatly, to encompass everything from a 1.2-litre petrol turbo, through to the fast Golf R hot hatchback with true sports car pace.
+Since then range has been expanded greatly, to encompass everything from a 1.0-litre petrol turbo, through to the fast Golf R hot hatchback with true sports car pace.
 Bodystyles include three- and five-door hatchbacks, an estate, the MPV-styled SV, the rugged Alltrack and the recently axed convertible.

 Although since diesel-gate much pressure has been put on the VW Group and as an attempt to hone in on increasing profit margins the next generation Golf will only be available in certain guises.